codewithhades/spring-boot-actuator/README.md

 management.endpoints.web.base-path=/another-actuator-base-path
 ````

-By default all actuator endpoints are included (except shutdown) but not exposed.
+By default, all the actuator endpoints are included (except shutdown) but not exposed.
 You can expose specific endpoints by updating your [application.properties](src/main/resources/application.properties)

 ````properties
 management.endpoints.web.exposure.include=health,beans